mingjiezhao/Latent-Dirichlet-Allocation/README.md

 * [Latent Dirichlet Allocation](http://www.cs.columbia.edu/~blei/papers/BleiNgJordan2003.pdf)

 ## Special thanks to:
-Ziwei Zhu, for her contributions on creating thr function to generate a test dataset.
+Ziwei Zhu, for her contributions on creating the function to generate a test dataset and other help while building the algorithm.